France urges green habits with new car ads, bans on plastic

 The measures promoted by President Emmanuel Macron's government are meant to reduce pollution and the impact of cars on greenhouse gas emissions.

-Plastic will still be allowed for more fragile fruits such as berries and peaches, but is to be gradually banned in the coming years.

-The government says the new regulation is expected to eliminate about one billion items of plastic waste per year.
+The government says the new regulation is expected to eliminate about 1 billion items of plastic waste per year.

 Magazines and other publications will also need to be shipped without plastic wrapping, and fast-food restaurants will no longer be allowed to offer free plastic toys to children.

-Similar mandatory messages have already been part of advertisements for processed foods since 2007 in the country, like “For your health, avoid eating too fatty, too sweet, too salty.”
+Similar mandatory messages have already been part of ads for processed foods since 2007 in France, like “For your health, avoid eating too fatty, too sweet, too salty.”

-The transport sector in France is responsible for about 31% of greenhouse gas emissions, half being generated by private cars.
+The transport sector in France is responsible for about 31% of greenhouse gas emissions, half of that generated by private cars.

 Also in 2022, French phone operators and internet providers will be requested to communicate to their customers an estimate of greenhouse gas emissions generated by their activity online and usage of mobile phones.